-Also, it's really important to get your shots on time.
-If you're more than two weeks late for an injection, you may have to get a pregnancy test before the shot.
-Download our reminders app to help you remember to always get your shot on time.
+Also, it's very important to get the shot on time every time.
+If more than two weeks pass when an injection shot should have been administered, it may be necessary to get a pregnancy test before the next shot.

 Tips and tricks

-- Super private—no one will know unless you tell them
+- Super private—no one will know unless told.

-- Your birth control is taken care of for 3 months at a time
+- Birth control is taken care of for 3 months at a time.

-- Can be used by women who can't take estrogen
+- Can be used by people who can't take estrogen.

 The most common complaints:

-- Irregular bleeding, especially for the first 6-12 months (This could mean longer, heavier periods, or spotting in between periods.)
+- Irregular bleeding, especially for the first six-12 months.
+This could mean longer, heavier periods, or spotting in between periods.

-- Change in appetite or weight gain (It's common for some women to gain around 5 pounds in the first year, while other women gain nothing.)
+- Change in appetite or weight gain.
+It's common for some folks to gain around five pounds in the first year, while others gain nothing.

 Less common side effects: